Surgeon Simulator and Lost Skies devs Bossa Studios lay off a third of staff due to "perfect storm of events"

 The news comes from GamesIndustry.biz, who say the redundancies have mostly taken place in QA and production roles as well as non-UK-based staff.
 Bossa have now confirmed the report, stating that 40 people remain at the company.

-In the statement, Olifers called the tough financial conditions at the end of last year "a blue moon situation" - in other words, a rare and unexpected event.
+In the statement, Olifiers called the tough financial conditions at the end of last year "a blue moon situation" - in other words, a rare and unexpected event.
 "This means we find ourselves in the heartbreaking position of having to let roughly one third of the studio go - amongst them, some of our closest colleagues," he said.

-"While we are doing our utmost to support them, we would appreciate any help our industry peers can give in spreading the word about these great people - or even better, hiring them as part of your team," Olifers went on.
+"While we are doing our utmost to support them, we would appreciate any help our industry peers can give in spreading the word about these great people - or even better, hiring them as part of your team," Olifiers went on.
 "You'll be hard-pressed to find a better game development professional than one of these Bossians, whom we'll vouch for without hesitation.

 "We often say that making games is hard, but nothing is harder than seeing people you admire being let go.
 Ultimately, we tried our very best to avoid being in this position, and we're truly sorry for where we have landed."